bug-defender/amazon-landing-page-/README.md

 Feel free to explore the code and make modifications according to your requirements or to further enhance the project.

-### Hosted Project
-The static landing page clone is hosted on GitHub Pages.
-You can access it [here](https://utkarshkrishna2004.github.io/Amazon-Landing-Page-Clone/).

 Thank you!